TL, DR: Does Kratom Cause Hair Loss?

 The only research available on this topic is an animal study that found no direct correlation between testosterone levels and kratom use.

 Regardless, some long-term kratom users report symptoms of low testosterone.
 These include low energy, decreased libido, lack of motivation, brain fog, and depression.
-Whether these symptoms are a result of the kratom itself, the natural progression that comes with age, or a result of other medications users are taking to manage their condition remains unclear.
+Whether these symptoms result from the kratom itself, the natural progression that comes with age, or a result of other medications users are taking to manage their condition remains unclear.

 Some studies have found opioid agonists increase the conversion of free testosterone into dihydrotestosterone (DHT) — which could accelerate hair loss.